YSPH Student Organizations - Guidelines

 - Notices should also state “21 and over with government photo ID required” as needed.

 - No cash bar is allowed without a state license.
-Unless your student group has procured a one-day or long-term liquor sales license in the State of Connecticut, or you are working with a licensed bar or caterer, you are not legally able to sell or charge money for alcohol at your event (and don’t even try to get around this by just selling empty cups or wristbands).
+Unless your student group has procured a one-day or long-term liquor sales license in the State of Connecticut, or you are working with a licensed bar or caterer, you are not legally able to sell or charge money for alcohol at your event (and don’t try to get around this by selling empty cups or wristbands).

 Tailgating parties at home football games at the Yale Bowl